biobakery/maaslin3/README.md

         abundance or prevalence association would be as extreme as observed if there was neither an abundance nor prevalence association between the feature and metadatum.
+        * `error` lists any errors from the model fitting.
+        * `model` specifies whether the association is abundance or prevalence.
+        * `N` and `N_not_zero` are the total number of data points and the total number of non-zero data points for the feature.
     * ``significant_results.tsv``
         * This file is a subset of the results in the first file.
         * It only includes associations with q-values <= to the threshold and no